 Together with the tent, you need a comfortable mattress and high-quality sleeping bag, which provides sufficient warmth.
 The challenge is to find the right balance between light weight and good insulation.
 Yes… even in Summer !

-That’s it !
-You’re good to go for the hiking trip of your life !
-To render the hike even more comfortable, you might consider to take with you the following :
+That’s it!
+You’re good to go for the hiking trip of your life!
+To render the hike even more comfortable, you might consider taking with you the following :

 Hiking poles – save your knees on the way down of long hiking trails